 --ssl-mode=DISABLED, clients use an unencrypted connection.

-For additional security, the following options on the client
+The following options on the client side identify the

-side identify the certificate and key files clients use when
+certificate and key files clients use when establishing

-establishing encrypted connections to the server.
-They are
+encrypted connections to the server.
+They are similar to the

 --ssl-key identify the client